 Field stations of the DPZ

-The DPZ maintains field stations in Peru, Senegal, Madagascar and Thailand.
+The DPZ maintains field stations in Peru, Senegal, Northern Guinea, Madagascar and Thailand.
 The researchers study the behavior, the habitat, and the ecology of different primate species in these regions.
 Additionally, they investigate genetic relationships within or between primate species.
 In total, 18 new species were discovered by DPZ researchers at the field stations.
 The DPZ conducts research projects on Old and New World monkeys and lemurs in close co-operation with international and local institutions (Federal Agencies, Nature Conservation Organizations, and Universities) on three continents.
 This research not only improves the knowledge about our closest relatives, but it might also contribute to a better understanding of our own evolution.

 Primates, except for humans, are mostly native to species-rich tropical and subtropical regions (Biodiversity Hotspots).
 Many of these regions are among the areas with the highest biodiversity in general.
 The biota of these regions is dramatically endangered, because those species are restricted to very few spots on this planet.